This will be calculated:

 How the Integral Calculator works

 Maxima takes care of actually computing the integral of the mathematical function.
 Maxima's output is transformed to LaTeX again and is then presented to the user.
-The antiderivative is computed using the Risch algorithm, which is hard to understand for humans.
+In many cases, the antiderivative is computed using the Risch algorithm, which is hard to understand for humans.
 That's why showing the steps of calculation is very challenging for integrals.

 The "Check answer" feature has to solve the difficult task of determining whether two mathematical expressions are equivalent.
 Their difference is computed and simplified as far as possible using Maxima.
 For example, this involves writing trigonometric/hyperbolic functions in their exponential forms.
 If it can be shown that the difference simplifies to zero, the task is solved.
 Otherwise, a probabilistic algorithm is applied that evaluates and compares both functions at randomly chosen places.
 In the case of antiderivatives, the entire procedure is repeated with each function's derivative, since antiderivatives are allowed to differ by a constant.